CommonAccord/Site-Org/Doc/MoynihanLaw/Privacy/Form.md

 0.Sec={0.1.Sec}<br>{0.2.Sec}

-0.1.Sec={We.Co} ("Company," "we", "us," "our,") provides online and mobile services, including but not limited to, the Company website ("{url}" or the "Site") widgets, computer programs and mobile applications hosted by or on behalf of Company (collectively, the "Service") intended to enhance your use of the sleep and body monitoring electronic products offered by Company (the "Company Products").
+0.1.Sec={We.Co} ("Company," "we", "us," "our,") provides {We.provides}.
 Company is committed to maintaining the privacy, integrity and security of any personal information about our users.
 This Privacy Policy ("Policy") explains how we protect personal information we collect in connection with your use of the Service  and how we use and in some cases disclose that information.
 "Personal information" for purposes of this Policy means information that identifies you, such as your name, address, phone number, fax number or email address.

+We.provides=online and mobile services, including but not limited to, the Company website ("{url}" or the "Site") widgets, computer programs and mobile applications hosted by or on behalf of Company (collectively, the "Service") intended to enhance your use of the sleep and body monitoring electronic products offered by Company (the "Company Products")

 0.2.Sec=This Privacy Policy (this "Policy") is subject to the provisions our Terms of Use (the "Terms of Use"ù), which are incorporated by reference.
 To see the Terms of Use click here {url}.

 1.Ti=What Personal Information We Collect